grgrbu/LJASplit/README.md

 `analytics.py` contains several useful for getting insights about data and debagging functions that build statistics.
 For example, the distribution of degrees of vertices:

 ![image](https://user-images.githubusercontent.com/41432691/169667226-47c29171-a588-4052-b7d8-d48adf89dd96.png)

+files `short.gfa` and `check_short_1.gfa` illusrate split one-to-many approach.
+They can be visualised through Bandage